What Causes a Lazy Eye?

 You might need to undergo specific tests to evaluate conditions like congenital cataracts.
 You’ll also need to discuss specifics with your healthcare provider, such as if the surgery uses a laser.

 You may be prohibited from eating certain foods and drinks that could affect the type of anesthesia used.
 They may also tell you to stop taking certain medications, such as blood thinners and anti-inflammatory medications.

 Lastly, you’ll need to avoid wearing makeup or eye makeup.

 Before getting lazy eye surgery, a person should consult their primary care doctor and the doctor who will perform the surgery.
 They can provide critical care information about pre- and post-surgery healing.

 Before surgery, you will also undergo preoperative testing that includes:

 These tests are necessary for the anesthesiologist to refer to during the surgery.
-You will also need to share information about any allergies, current medications, and family health history with the doctor.
+You’ll need to share information about any allergies, current medications, and family health history with the doctor.

 Children cannot take aspirin or ibuprofen 2 weeks before the surgery.
 They should also avoid vaccinations of any kind a day before the procedure.

-Infants and children under 13 years of age can eat solid foods up to 8 hours before the surgery.
+Infants and children under 13 can eat solid foods up to 8 hours before the surgery.
 Breast milk and clear liquids are allowed until 4 hours and 2 hours, respectively, before surgery.

 Adolescents and adults can’t have anything to eat or drink at least 8 hours before the procedure.
 They should also stop taking any medications 2 hours before.